 Ground penetrating radar

-Gpr survey can prove effective at locating archaeological features underneath a wide range of surfaces that cannot be surveyed by any other geophysical technique.
+Ground penetrating radar (gpr) survey can prove effective at locating archaeological features underneath a wide range of surfaces that cannot be surveyed by any other geophysical technique.
 Good results can be obtained underneath concrete, stone, tarmac and through grass and soil.
 In addition, an indication of depth can be provided which may prove highly useful where intrusive work is required.
 Archaeological Surveys carry out the majority of work using the UTSI Groundvue system with either 400MHz or 250MHz antennas.

 Gpr survey records reflected radio waves that are pulsed into the ground as the radar antenna is dragged along the ground surface.
 Changes in the ground make-up, such as from soil to stone, provide conditions where some of the transmitted energy is returned to the surface.
 In this way, subsurface features can be mapped.